 Item response theory (IRT) is an alternative to classical test theory (CTT).
 Unlike CTT, whose analysis unit is the whole test (Hambleton, Swaminathan, & Rogers, 1991), IRT focuses on individual item responses and connecting them with the latent trait measured by the test (Drasgow & Hulin, 1990).

 There are two major types of IRT models, one is the dominance model, and the other is the ideal point model.
-The 2-parameter logistic model (2PLM) and Samejima’s (1969) Graded Response Model (SGRM) are two representative dominance models to analyze dichotomous and polytomous personality measures, respectively.
-For the ideal point model, the General Graded Unfolding Model (GGUM; Roberts et al., 2000) has gained a lot of attention these years.
+The 2-parameter logistic model (2PLM) and Samejima’s (1969) Graded Response Model (SGRM) are two representative dominance models for analyzing dichotomous and polytomous personality measures, respectively.
+For the ideal point model, the General Graded Unfolding Model (GGUM; Roberts et al., 2000) has gained a lot of attention recently.
 The difference between the dominance model and the ideal point model lies in their assumptions about response processes.
 The dominance IRT methods, deriving from Likert’s 1932 rating scales development and analysis approach, assume that the higher the respondent’s trait level, the more likely she will answer positively (Drasgow et al., 2010).
 Whereas the ideal point methods, inspired by a series of Thurstone’s (1927, 1928, 1929) studies on measuring attitudes, hypothesize that the closer the statement is to a respondent’s trait level, the higher the probability of endorsement (Drasgow et al., 2010).

 The dominance IRT models: 2PLM and SGRM